BroadbandForum/usp/specification/mtp/stomp/index.md

 **R-STOMP.4** - USP Endpoints sending a `STOMP` frame MUST include (in addition to other mandatory STOMP headers) an `endpoint-id` STOMP header containing the Endpoint ID of the USP Endpoint sending the frame.

-**R-STOMP.5** - USP Endpoints sending a STOMP frame MUST include a host STOMP header.
-For a USP Agent the value MUST contain the value from the appropriate `.STOMP.Connection.{i}.VirtualHost` parameter.
+**R-STOMP.5** - USP Endpoints sending a STOMP frame MUST include a host STOMP header, if configured to do so.
+For a USP Agent the value MUST contain the value from the appropriate `.STOMP.Connection.{i}.VirtualHost` parameter if supported and not empty.

-**R-STOMP.6** - If the connection to the STOMP server is successful then a `CONNECTED` frame will be sent to the USP Endpoint, and that frame MAY contain a `subscribe-dest` STOMP header that the USP Endpoint MUST use (if included) when Subscribing to its destination (see "Subscribing a USP Endpoint to a STOMP Destination" section for more details).
+**R-STOMP.6** - If the USP Endpoint receives a `subscribe-dest` STOMP header in the `CONNECTED` frame, it MUST use the associated value when Subscribing to its destination (see "Subscribing a USP Endpoint to a STOMP Destination" section for more details).

-**R-STOMP.7** - If the connection to the STOMP server is NOT successful then an `ERROR` frame will be sent to the USP Endpoint, in which case the STOMP server will terminate the connection and the USP Endpoint MUST enter a connection retry state.
+**R-STOMP.7** - If the connection to the STOMP server is NOT successful then the USP Endpoint MUST enter a connection retry state.
 For a USP Agent the retry mechanism is based on the `STOMP.Connection.{i}.` retry parameters: `ServerRetryInitialInterval`, `ServerRetryIntervalMultiplier`, and `ServerRetryMaxInterval`.

 ### Handling the STOMP Heart Beat Mechanism